Skip to main content

 • What is the amount to be carried over?

-Sponsors award funding with the concept that the proposed scope of work will be fulfilled with the approved funds.
+Sponsors award funding on the assumption that the proposed scope of work will be completed with the approved funds.

-In general, the Principal Investigator {PI) may make changes in the methodology, approach, or other aspects of the project objectives.
-However, the grantee must obtain prior approval from sponsoring agency for changes in scope, direction, type of training or other areas that constitute a significant change from the aims, objectives or purposes of the approved project.
+In general, the Principal Investigator (PI) may make changes in the methodology, approach, or other aspects of the project objectives.
+However, the grantee must obtain prior approval from the sponsoring agency for changes in scope, direction, type of training, or other areas that constitute a significant change from the aims, objectives, or purposes of the approved project.
 The grantee must make the initial determination of the significance of a change and should consult with the College Research Office (CRO) as necessary.

-The PI or sponsor may request a formal change in scope, an explanation for the revised statement of work and budget, the purpose of the change, any change in PI’s effort and if supplemental funding will be needed.
+The PI or sponsor may request a formal scope change, an explanation of the revised statement of work and budget, the purpose of the change, any changes to the PI’s effort, and whether supplemental funding will be needed.

-Note: After a grant or contract has been awarded, the PI or sponsor may determine that the approved scope is not consistent with actual needs or direction of the project.
+Note: After a grant or contract has been awarded, the PI or sponsor may determine that the approved scope is not consistent with the project’s actual needs or direction.

 Questions referenced when PMR is reviewed:

-• Is a revised statement of work attached to budget?
+• Is a revised statement of work attached to the budget?

 Questions referenced when PMR is reviewed: